nghochi123/sc1015_project/README.md

 ## Lessons Learnt
 ---
+Here are some of the lessons we learnt through the journey of developing this project.
+More of our insights and realisations can be found in the Jupyter Notebooks, and Presenation.
 - We used all the rows initially for dataset cleaning, which resulted in us dropping too many points.
 Instead we first picked out the relevant columns, then cleaned those values.
 Resulting in us obtaining a fuller dataset.
 - Dataset had an imbalance in number of failed and successful columns.
 Resulting in us having to use weights for rebalancing.
 - Library versioning could've been affecting the results obtained on different OS (Mac/Windows).
 Therefore, this required us to check the requirement.txt, tried to shift to a Windows device, and make use of Google Collab.
 - Initially, we had all of our codes in a file, which resulted in our neural network not having enough memory to run (and the kernel failing).
 Hence we split up the code files into different Jupyter Notebook files.
 - Split the Neural Network Model into another notebook
+- Comparision between models, sometimes score is not the best heuristic to use.

 ## References
 ---